Top Questions to Ask Before Hiring a Mesothelioma Lawyer

 What if I die before my case is resolved?

 If you die while your lawsuit is pending, the claim becomes an asset of your estate.
-If you die before a claim begins, your loved ones may also be able to file a wrongful death suit.
+If you die before a claim begins, your loved ones may be able to file a wrongful death suit.